Zack-Jep/myTest/README.md

 # largesofteng
 Course material for the course "Large-Scale Software Engineering".

-cd to POM.xml.
-Then run the commands below.
-The first one builds the project.
-The second comand runs the program.

 ## Maven commands

+All the commands need to be executed in the same directory as the _POM.xml_ file.

 - `mvn compile`
   - Compile the source code of the project